Two Weeks to Go: Finalize the Guest List

 About two weeks before your party, you should have an estimate for how many people are attending and what cookies they are going to make.
+If any guests sign up to bring the same type of cookie, this gives you plenty of time to ask one of them to pick a different recipe.
 Once you’ve finalized your guest list, you can plan a simple food and drink menu and decide which cookies you want to make.

 One Week to Go: Grocery Shop and Print Recipes

 One week before your party, you’ll want to head to the grocery store and buy the ingredients you need for your cookies, any appetizers you plan on making and any beverages you’d like to serve.
 It’s also helpful to purchase extra paper plates and a package of plastic storage bags in case guests forget to bring their own containers for taking cookies home.
 Feeling crafty?
 Pick up some holiday ribbon or bows for extra decorating options!